Taking part in a clinical trial

 Who can take part in a clinical trial?

 Each trial has strict rules for who can take part.
-These are called ‘inclusion and exclusion criteria’.
+You may hear these called inclusion and exclusion criteria or eligibility criteria.
 They can include:

 • your age